chrisdetmering/call-me-maybe/README.md

-call-me-maybe
+##call-me-maybe
 [See it live!](https://call-me-maybe-chat-app.herokuapp.com/)

-Technologies
+##Technologies
-Plaidchat is a full-stack application built with:
+call-me-maybe is an application built with:

-Ruby on Rails
-React
-Redux
-the WebSocket protocol (implemented with ActionCable) Variations of BEM and SMACCS styling conventions
-This project was a learning exercise with a goal of following the functionality and design of an existing online application (slack) in order to build a full-stack app which meets predetermined feature and style specifications.

-Features
-Live Chat
-Users can chat live with any internet-connected user around the world.
-A demonstration showing the live chat functionality
+Redux, Express, Node.js and Twilio video communications API

+This project was a developer to learn about the twilio API and how to...

+##Features
+User Can Create New Roomes using the Twilio API

 Magic Link
 Users can generate links to invite peers who are or aren't already registered on the site to easily join their chat.
 A demonstration showing the generation of an invite link